loopback4/loopback-component-crud/README.md

 ## Usage

-Follow these steps to add `crud` extension to your loopback4 application
+Follow these steps to add `CRUD` extension to your loopback4 application

 1. Define your Relational and Cache `dataSources`
 2. Add `CRUDMixin` to your application